Skip to main content

 Step 3: Verify the events are reaching Cosmos

-Create a new Jira ticket, then open Debug → Events in Cosmos.
+Create a new Jira ticket, then open Configuration → Events log in Cosmos.
 You should see the event with source Custom containing the ticket details.
 If not, double-check the headers and URL on the automation rule.

 Step 4: Create an Atlassian service account